FindMySchool LogoFindMySchool

 A well-structured Catholic secondary with a clear behaviour culture and GCSE outcomes that stand out locally.
 It suits families who want a faith-led environment, defined routines, and a school that takes learning seriously while still offering accessible enrichment across sport, arts, and academic clubs.
 Admission is the main hurdle; families should approach the process early, understand the faith criteria, and keep post-16 planning in view from Year 9.

 The most recent Ofsted inspection (October 2022) reported that the school continues to be Good, and described a positive culture around behaviour, relationships, and reading.
-GCSE outcomes are also strong for the area, with the school ranked 870th in England and 1st in Salford for GCSE outcomes in the FindMySchool ranking.
+GCSE outcomes are also strong for the area, with the school ranked 1,566th in England for GCSE academic performance and 3rd in Salford for overall secondary performance in the FindMySchool ranking.

 Yes.
 This is a state school, so there are no tuition fees.
 Families should still budget for the usual associated costs such as uniform, equipment, and optional trips.